Planning a trip to Helsinki? While you’ll have no problem finding things to do, you may struggle to decide where to stay in Helsinki.

-During the day, you can spend your time hanging out at the affordable coffee shops or browse the goods at the local flea markets.
+Kallio offers a laid back atmosphere and a wide selection of bars, cafes, and restaurants.
+During the day, you can spend your time hanging out at the affordable coffee shop.
+Or you can browse the goods at the local flea markets.
 In the evening, visit one of the bars or clubs for live music and poetry readings.

 If you’re lucky, you’ll visit in time for the neighbourhood’s annual block party.
 Taking over most of the streets, the party is the biggest event of the year.

-Where to stay: The best hotels in Kallio
+Recommended hotels in Kallio

-Where to stay: The best hotels in Toolo
+Recommend hotels in Toolo

 The Toolo neighbourhood includes a lot of villas and apartments for rent.
 Luckily, it also has a few hotels near the edge of the district and closer to the downtown area.

-Located in the downtown part of Helsinki, these neighbourhoods also provide convenient access to the rest of the city.
+Located in the downtown part of Helsinki, these neighbourhoods provide convenient access to the rest of the city.
 With the hotels in this area, you can stay near the sea, nature, or the inner city.

-Besides dining venues and original architecture, this district is known for Kaivopuisto – the oldest park in the city.
+Besides dining venues and original architecture, this district is known for Kaivopuisto, the oldest park in the city.
 The park is in Ullanlinna, which is one-third of the design district.

-Where to stay: The best hotels in Punavuori
+Recommended hotels in Punavuori